Photo: Warren LeMay / Wikimedia Commons (CC0) · CC0 1.0 (Public Domain Dedication)

 Photos OK

-The paranormal character of the Hayesville area is diffuse — distributed across the town and surrounding countryside rather than concentrated in a single dramatic location.
+The paranormal character of the Hayesville area is diffuse — distributed across the surrounding countryside rather than concentrated in a single dramatic location.

 Outside town, a cabin on Roaring Fork Road estimated at over 200 years old carries a reputation of occupation by a woman's presence.
 The identity of the figure is not documented in available sources.